 Knower of Things, Doer of Stuff.

-I call myself a Technology Advocate, but it really comes down to being a Geek, multi-subject Nerd (there's a difference- ask me), Aspiring Googler (I mentioned that?), Inventor, and Entrepreneur.
-I'm deeply passionate about technology, social media, and crowd-sourcing.
+I call myself a Technologist, but it really comes down to being a Geek, multi-subject Nerd (there's a difference- ask me), Inventor, and Entrepreneur.
+I'm deeply passionate about technology and communications (networking, internetworking, social media, and crowd-sourcing).
 All information can be learned, therefore, shared.
 Give me a book and a weekend, and we can accomplish some wonderful things.

 - CHFI (Computer Hacking Forensics Investigator)